MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 * Minimum quantity
 * Dates that define the period for which the prices are valid.

 After you set up special prices, [!INCLUDE[prod_short](includes/prod_short.md)] can calculate best prices on sales and purchase documents, and on job and item journal lines.
-For more information, see [Best Price Calculation](sales-how-record-sales-price-discount-payment-agreements.md#best-price-calculation).
+Learn more at [Best Price Calculation](sales-how-record-sales-price-discount-payment-agreements.md#best-price-calculation).

 For sales discounts, you can set up two types: